American Flyer Displays & History

 Sectional view of Chromed Also with warbonnet

-Sectional view of chromed Santa Fe Alco PA set with war bonnet (top) & GP7 set (left)
+Enlarged Enlarged view of what are most likely pre release cutouts of the chromed Santa Fe Alco PA set with war bonnet (top) & GP7 set (left)

 Black trucks on the Alco locomotive & cars is a rare variation on this rare set from early 1950